httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Parsing a Parameterised Identifier from Text {#parse-param-id}

-Given an ASCII string input_string, return an identifier with an unordered map of parameters. input_string is modified to remove the parsed value.
+Given an ASCII string input_string, return an token with an unordered map of parameters. input_string is modified to remove the parsed value.

-1. Let primary_identifier be the result of Parsing an Identifier from Text ({{parse-identifier}}) from input_string.
+1. Let primary_identifier be the result of Parsing a Token from Text ({{parse-token}}) from input_string.
 2. Let parameters be an empty, unordered map.
 3. In a loop:
    1. Discard any leading OWS from input_string.